 Let us say you have 100+ files in a folder.
 You want to delete all of them except one or few specific files.
 How would you do it?
 You can copy the files you wanted to keep, and save them in a different location, and then delete the rest of the files or the entire folder.
 But wait, I know an easiest way to do this.
-You can delete everything in a folder except one or certain files in one go with a single line command.
+You can remove all files in a older except one specific file or certain type of files in one go with a single line command.
 Want to know how?
 Read on.

 Remove All Files In A Folder Except One Specific File